cover photo

 The Arduino of the vehicle receives the distance information from the ultrasonic sensor.
 Based on this information, it determines the necessary action to avoid the obstacle.

+The motor driver controlling circuit adjusts the speed and direction of the DC motor(s).
 Based on the control signals from the microcontroller, the DC motor(s) are activated to execute the desired action.
 For instance, if the vehicle needs to avoid an obstacle on its left, the right motor may be powered to turn the vehicle slightly to the right.

-WORKING IN MARVEL LAB :
+WORKING IN MARVEL LAB:

 image